Youssefmadani/OIG-Lab/step8.md

 # Summary
 In this lab we have walked you through:
-1. How to create access request flows with (multiple) dynamically defined approvers.
+1. How to create access request flows with dynamically defined approvers.
-2. How to create and manage certification campaigns.
+2. How we can leverage Okta Workflows in combination with OIG  to drive complex automations triggered by approved access requests.
-3. How to use Okta Identity Governance reporting.
+3. How to create and manage certification campaigns.

-In progress....
+4. How to use Okta Identity Governance reporting.